Death Valley National Park Adventure Workshop 2021

 Our locations will include spectacular areas in Death Valley National Park, one of the largest and most photogenic parks in the United States.
 We will have opportunities to visit badlands, diverse desert playas, dune fields, ancient canyons, salt flats, Joshua Tree groves, mountain overlooks, and geologically unique basins.
 The precise locations of most outings will be determined according to seasonal developments and weather conditions in order to maximize the photographic potential of each day.

 Erin Babnik is known internationally as a leading photographic artist, educator, author, and speaker.
 She is honored to be a Canon Explorer of Light, an f-stop gear Global ICON, and a brand ambassador for numerous companies in photo-related industries.
-Erin’s enthusiastic support of creative photography expressed in her articles and talks has made her one of the most notable voices among the current generation of landscape photographers.
+Erin’s enthusiastic support of creative photography expressed in her articles and talks has made her one of the most highly requested speakers among the current generation of landscape photographers.
 She brings this joy of discussion and encouragement to interactions with her workshop participants, offering a unique dimension to the workshop experience.
 Her work has appeared in well over a hundred publications, including books, magazines, and travel guides.
 Erin is also a member of the illustrious nature photography team Photo Cascadia.

 Each of these days will included sunrise and sunset outings, with possible midday outings dependent upon conditions.
 Each day will be its own adventure with as much photography as we can pack in and covering as much ground as is possible.
 Some days may involve more driving than others, with some destinations requiring a drive of up to two hours each way.
-We will facilitate carpooling arrangements for each outing of the workshop.

 • The nearest airport is in Las Vegas.
 McCarran International Airport (LAS) is about two hours away from Furnace Creek, where the workshop will begin and end.

 • Los Angeles International Airport (LAX) is about five hours away from Furnace Creek.

 Many options are available for renting a vehicle of any kind from either airport listed above.
-Any car will be sufficient for most of our outings, but a vehicle with higher clearance could make driving easier on some roads.
-In the event that we decide to travel on a road where AWD or 4×4 is necessary, then we will arrange car pools for that outing.
-Because we have many options on any given day, we will only consider a road requiring AWD if there are enough capable vehicles in the group to accommodate everyone.
+Any car will be sufficient for most of our outings, but a vehicle with higher clearance will make driving easier on some dirt roads.
+A vehicle with AWD or 4×4 is not necessary but is always recommendable in remote areas.
+Because we have many options on any given day, we will consider a road requiring AWD only if there are enough capable vehicles in the group.

 Your Camera.
 You can choose to use any camera you like, but a digital camera with full manual control and interchangeable lenses is highly recommended in order for you to have the best experience.